 My test is with yarns of 2 thicknesses, one half the number of plies in the other.
 Cast on with background yarn, knit at least 2 rows.
-I wrapped the 4 ply on every needle on the main bed counter clockwise when moving from left to right (think e wrapping in either direction), clockwise when moving from right to left, bringing it down and around the corresponding gate peg.
-I found it easier to work with needles that were to be wrapped moved forward from B position.
-The loops prior to being lifted off sinker plates The first ribber height drop produced short loops (2.5 cm)With ribber in the down most position (4.5 cm loops)I found that just by knitting 3 more rows in this yarn I could lift the loops off the ribber sinker plates easily, dropping them between the beds and repeating the process.
+I wrapped the 4-ply on every needle on the main bed counterclockwise when moving from left to right (think e wrapping in either direction), clockwise when moving from right to left, bringing it down and around the corresponding gate peg.
+I found it easier to work with needles that were to be wrapped and moved forward from the B position.
+The loops prior to being lifted off sinker plates The first ribber height drop produced short loops (2.5 cm)With ribber in the down most position (4.5 cm loops)I found that just by knitting 3 more rows in this yarn I could lift the loops off the ribber gate pegs easily, dropping them between the beds and repeating the process.
 No need to raise the ribber back up.
 Whether these loops will bear being cut or be too slippery to stay in the ground will be determined by yarn choices.